pocketgophers/concurrency-slower/readme.md

+# Concurrency Slower?

-This is the source code that generates the tu
+This is the source code for the tutorial.
+The code associated with a specific build is in a dated branch.

 ## TODO

-- don't benchmem? would focus only on time for benchmarks, storyline.
-- gitignore for build repo
-- readme for build repo
-- checklist for build repo

-- sanitize pprof output
-- title
 - computer specs, versions, etc.
-- after figuring out the title, some changes will be needed. e.g., finding blocking operations

 published repo:
 - source branch for tutorial source